onlyjazz/flask-docs/docs/apiflows.md

 This API has filters option (from date and to date are related to date_updated column, filters can include each column and value with equal sign).

 #### /edc/subjects/create-subject
-This API creates a subject in EDC DB and returns the study_subject_id value.
+This API creates a subject in the EDC DB and returns the study_subject_id value.

 ## Flask

 ### /flask/customer/extract-data-to-json
 This API extracts data from flask tables and views for your customer.

-The table/ view should have customer_id column for this process.
+The table/ view should have a customer_id column for this process.

 !!!example "Examples"

-    studies table, audit_user_login, billing_reports_customer etc.
+    studies table, audit_user_login, billing_reports_customer, etc.

 studyIds and filters are optional.